Spectral action in Betti Geometric Langlands: Introduction

 \begin{remark} Theorem~\ref{cor: intro Langlands par} can be viewed as a categorical analogue of the main result of V.~Lafforgue from \cite{Laf}.
 Roughly speaking, when $X$ is defined over a finite field $k$, V.~Lafforgue constructs an action of the coordinate ring of the $\dG$-character variety of the absolute Galois group of $F=k(X)$ on the space of cuspidal automorphic forms on $G(F)\bs G(\AA_{F})$.
 This allows him to attach a semisimple Galois representation to each irreducible cuspidal automorphic representation of $G(\AA_{F})$.
 In our situation, the ring of regular functions on $\Loc_{\dG}(X)$ acts on each object of $\Sh_{\calN_G(X)}(\Bun_{G}(X), E)$, and we can attach a semisimple $\dG$-local system to each indecomposable automorphic complex.
 V.~Lafforgue's construction relies crucially on the partial Frobenius structure of the moduli of Shtukas.
 In a vague sense, the nilpotent singular support condition we impose on complexes on $\Bun_{G}(X)$ is playing a similar role as the partial Frobenius: in both cases they are ensuring certain local constancy of Hecke modifications. \end{remark}

-\begin{remark} For number theorists: the construction of the Betti Langlands parameters in Theorem~\ref{cor: intro Langlands par} uses an analogue of the $R\to \TT$ map (from a deformation ring of Galois representations to a Hecke ring).
+\begin{remark} For number theorists: the construction of the Betti Langlands parameters in Theorem~\ref{cor: intro Langlands par} uses an analogue of the $\bR\to \bT$ map (a ring homomorphism from a deformation ring of Galois representations to a Hecke ring).
 When $E$ is an algebraically closed field, we construct in Corollary~\ref{cor: R to T} a diagram of rings

-where the right end is the the center (i.e., endomorphisms of the identity functor) of $\Sh_{\calN_{G}(X)} (\Bun_{G}(X), E)$, and the ring $R^{\univ}$ in the middle is defined by a universal property.
+where the right end is the center (i.e., endomorphisms of the identity functor) of $\Sh_{\calN_{G}(X)} (\Bun_{G}(X), E)$, and the ring $R^{\univ}$ in the middle is defined by a universal property.
 Moreover, the map $\Spec R\to \Spec R^{\univ}$ induced by $\om$ is a bijection on closed points.
 The construction of the diagram uses analogues of V.~Lafforgue's excursion operators in the Betti setting.
 For details, see Section~\ref{s:Betti ex}.

 On the other hand, for topologists: for general $E$, the symmetric monoidal structure on $\Rep(\dG_{E})$ equips the topological chiral homology $\int_{X}\Rep(\dG_{E})$ with a symmetric monoidal structure as well.
 Theorem ~\ref{thm: intro} and the formalism of topological chiral homology give an action diagram